thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 --- abstract

-This document defines recommendations for protocol implementers that wish to expose public keys over HTTP.
-This allows new protocols to share public keys via HTTP with considerations for caching, rotation, or providing a well-known URL.
+This document defines recommendations for protocols that expose public keys over HTTP.

 --- middle